intervalidus

 T

-a value that has continuous or discrete value behavior (e.g., Double)
+a type with continuous or discrete value behavior (e.g., Double)

 Attributes